jainnidhi/tress/readme.txt

 it can be installed by downloading from the WordPress Theme Directory within the Dashboard or it can be installed by uploading the theme zip file that you downloaded.

-Use the following instructions to install & activate Prism using your preferred method.
+Use the following instructions to install & activate Tress using your preferred method.

 Manual installation:

-1. Unzip the files from the Prism zip file that you downloaded
+1. Unzip the files from the Tress zip file that you downloaded
-2. Upload the Prism folder to your /wp-content/themes/ directory
+2. Upload the Tress folder to your /wp-content/themes/ directory
 3. Click on the Appearance > Themes menu option in the WordPress Dashboard
-4. Click the Activate link below the Prism preview thumbnail
+4. Click the Activate link below the Tress preview thumbnail

 Install by uploading the theme zip file: